Policies for State Employees

 Drug, Alcohol, Tobacco Use:

-Alcohol & Other Drug Use by State Employees - HR/LR policy #1418
+Drug & Alcohol Use by State Employees - HR/LR policy #1418

 No employee shall report to work under the influence of alcohol, marijuana, controlled substances, or other drugs which affect his or her alertness, coordination, reaction, response, judgement, decision-making, or safety.